Tech-at-DU/React-Redux-Tetris-Tutorial/P10-Default-State-and-Block-Shapes/readme.md

 Each of the letter shapes can be rotated.
 Different shapes may have a different number of rotations!

-For example, the O shape is same at each rotation!
+For example, the O shape is the same at each rotation!
 So it has only one rotation array!

-In your head imagine each of the "letter" shapes rotated and find each shape and it's rotations.
+In your head imagine each of the "letter" shapes rotated and find each shape and its rotations.

 **Challenge**